The Wives and Children of Jacob - The 12 Tribes

 Yehudah

 Yehudah's self-offered ex-communication had to be rescinded officially, even though the condition [loss of Binyamin] did not come true.
-Moses prayed to HaShem to repeal it, after Yehudah's bones refused to rest in the Jews' travels through the desert.
-HaShem repealed it because Yehudah's admission of error with Tamar was what allowed Reuven to admit his error involving Bilhah, and to merit the next world: Sotah 7b; Makkot 11b
+Moses prayed to Hashem to repeal it, after Yehudah's bones refused to rest in the Jews' travels through the desert.
+Hashem repealed it because Yehudah's admission of error with Tamar was what allowed Reuven to admit his error involving Bilhah, and to merit the next world: Sotah 7b; Makkot 11b

 Married the daughter of a Merchant ["Kenaani" = Merchant]: Pesachim 50a